 I am also interested in learning science and educational measurement, evaluation, statistics, and assessment.
 Some of this comes up on jktauber.com in the context of teaching Greek.

-My first degree was in linguistics.
-I recently completed a Postgraduate Diploma in Ancient Greek (with Distinction) and a Certificate in Educational Research Methodology.
-I am currently undertaking formal studies in Germanic Philology, Data Science, and Music have completed over thirty MOOCs on topics ranging from language teaching to astronomy to philosophy to molecular biology.
+My first degree was in general linguistics.
+I recently completed a Postgraduate Diploma in Ancient Greek (with Distinction), a Certificate in Educational Research Methodology, a Certificate in Germanic Philology, and a Professional Certificate in Music Theory and Composition.
+In addition, I have completed over forty MOOCs on topics ranging from language teaching to astronomy to philosophy to molecular biology.